 - Get team buy-in.
 When your care plan shifts to implement a new treatment or procedure, it’s not only respectful to get everyone on board but also critical to prevent implementation failure.

 - Incorporate patient activation tools.
 Make life easier for patients and healthcare professionals — engage all parties with healthcare technology created specifically for coordinated care.

 Because integrated care success requires patient engagement, all healthcare providers and support staff must support integrative health plan implementation to encourage compliance and to empower patients to participate in their own care.
 It also requires thoughtful payer-provider integration to encourage all stakeholders to prioritize high-quality care and minimize costs.

 Informed decisions can’t be made without hyper-communication between all stakeholders — which requires effective tools and resources.
 With the right technology and optimal patient engagement, integrated health plans lead to better health outcomes for everyone.

 How integrated health and wellness technology will enhance your workplace

 Leveraging a thoughtfully-designed Care Management software program can help all the health professionals on your team to collaborate seamlessly and efficiently — with one another and with patients.
 A Care Management platform like Welkin provides an edge over other organizations by enabling more comprehensive coordinated care and patient engagement.

 Care coordination is a critical element of integrated health, as it enables inclusive health plans that leverage diverse providers to address the biological, psychological, and social needs of patients and their families.
-While improving patient experience and health outcomes, integrated health care coordination will make your health system more efficient — a win-win solution.
+While improving patient care experience and health outcomes, integrated health care coordination will make your health system more efficient — a win-win solution.

 To deliver integrated health solutions to your patients, you need technology that’s built with your mission in mind.
 Discover how one community health program simplified its complex case management and developed a revolutionary care model with our platform.